Coconut Reward Points are worth real money at Bear & Bear.

 1 Coconut = £1

-You can choose how many Coconuts you would like to use on a particular purchase when you reach checkout.
+Once you are logged in your Coconuts will be shown at checkout.
+You can choose how many Coconuts you would like to use on an order in both the basket and checkout.

 *Nearly all product purchases on Bear & Bear will be rewarded with a generous 5% of the item price in Coconuts.
 Some products have a bit more for limited time periods, and others may have less.